-In this article, Rachel Babbidge, Transition Support Coordinator at the NAS discusses how to prepare and support young people with autism and their families for the transition from secondary school to adult services.
-Rachel explores what steps we need to take and when, how we can empower families with information and how we ensure that these are well managed and positive changes in young peoples lives.
+In this article, Rachel Babbidge, Transition Support Coordinator at the National Autistic Society discusses how to prepare and support young autistic people and their families for the transition from secondary school to adult services.
+Rachel explores what steps we need to take and when, and how we can empower families and ensure there are positive changes in young peoples lives.

 Author: Rachel Babbidge

 The transition from secondary school can be one of the biggest and most life-changing events a young person and their family face and the process itself is often difficult and confusing.
 The prospect of life after school is extremely daunting and there are many differences between child and adult services.
 It is vital that transition is planned early and effectively to avoid unfair representations of young people during assessments and individuals being left with services that are unable to meet their needs or with no service in place at all.

 In September 2014, new legislation came into force in England that reformed the SEN system, including the transfer from Statements to Education Health Care Plans which can now be in place for young people in education until the age of 25.
 More recently in April, the Care Act 2014 was implemented in England, which has simplified the previous patchwork of legalisation and works alongside the Autism Act 2009 to help individuals with autism to get the support they need.
 The Care Act 2014 looks at how services at transition should be aimed at moving a person into work/adult life in such a way as to promote their independence and reduce their long term needs for care and support.